Digitalswede/ADS_2021/README.md

 <details>
 <summary> 3.3 Training a Model</summary>
   The models I trained was the same as in 3.2, training happens specifically in block [5].
 Link: <br> https://github.com/Digitalswede/ADS_2021/blob/main/codesamples/early_neural_network.py <br/>
   When training, the model, data, loss function and optimizer are passed to the training function.
-Model.train is used to initiate the training of the model, with the chosen training data.
+Model.train is used to initiate the training of the model on the dataset.
+During training, the loss function and backpropagation (which is responsible for tuning the weights in the NN are differently on different epochs) are also initiated. "            print(f"loss: {loss:>7f}  [{current:>5d}/{size:>5d}]")" is the code that prints the loss for each iteration.

 </details>

 <details>
 <summary> 3.4 Evaluating a Model</summary>
-  In terms of evaluation,
+  I unfortunately missed out on evaluating our models, as the models we used evolved rapidly and our results were constantly changing as the work process went on.
+The final model we used was evaluated by a confusion matrix.
+That confusion matrix can be found here: https://i.imgur.com/arRwDSn.png.
+It conveys good results, and we are happy with the performance as evaluated here.

 </details>

 <details>
 <summary> 3.5 Visualising the outcome of a model</summary>
+  In terms of visual outcomes, towards the end of the project we made some good progress.
+Until that point, there wasn't much reason to visualize the outcomes since they were highly likely to change.
+The most prominent visual outcomes of our models are the confusion matrix described in 3.4, along with some handcrafted visualisations that represent the speech detection from the first model.
+This can look like this: https://i.imgur.com/vOk8oIm.jpg.
+Here, the value is 1 when a voice is detected, and 0 when a voice is not detected.

 </details>